nkspb/docker-projects/compose/nginx_php/README.md

-Nginx with php-fpm configured<br/ >
+Nginx with php-fpm configured<br />